Representing the Families of the Deceased in Wrongful Death Claims

 Wrongful death lawsuits are legal claims brought by the family of a deceased victim of negligence, whether personal injury, product liability, or medical malpractice.
 Wrongful death lawsuits involve complex legal issues of liability and damages.
 If you have lost a loved one in a catastrophic accident or as a result of medical malpractice, it is highly recommended that you consult with a knowledgeable and experienced wrongful death attorney.

 The Chicago wrongful death attorneys at Cogan & Power, P.C. focus on accident and injury law, representing the families of deceased victims of negligence, including medical malpractice, or intentional misconduct.
-If you have lost a loved one in a catastrophic accident or as the result of negligence, contact the Chicago wrongful death lawyers at Cogan & Power at (312) 477-2500 to schedule a free consultation to discuss a possible wrongful death claim.
+If you have lost a loved one in a catastrophic accident or as the result of negligence, contact the Chicago wrongful death lawyer at Cogan & Power at (312) 477-2500 to schedule a free consultation to discuss a possible wrongful death claim.

 Multi-Million Dollar Results in Wrongful Death Cases

 At Cogan & Power, our Chicago wrongful death attorney represent clients in wrongful death cases arising out of a number of scenarios, including:

 - Auto accidents

 - Nursing home negligence